crew-sherlock/Experiment1/docs/onboarding/getting-started.md

 1. **Request a Devkit**: You will need to request a [DevKit](https://servicenow.gsk.com/home?id=sc_cat_item&table=sc_cat_item&sys_id=17c151861bc98254269687b8e34bcb40) to get the part of the resources provisioned (see the architecture pattern for more information on which resources are provisioned through the DevKit).
 Fill in the information in the Devkit according to your architecture pattern needs.
 ![devkit](./assets/devkit.png)
 While filling the devkit, don't forget to add your key vault and service principal.
-Attach the following [file](/docs/design/assets/devkit_roles.yaml) to your devkit, that is the system access plan.
+Attach the following [file](/docs/design/assets/devkit_roles.yaml) to your devkit, that is the system access plan and add extra information for tagging of the resources.

 The Code orange team will fill in the [secrets and environment variables](/docs/onboarding/github-secrets.md) directly in the keyvault and AIGA is setup to capture them in the CI and CD pipelines automatically.